-

 Why We Like It (Our Trials)

-We appreciate ‘Tricolor’ for its refinement.
-It’s not about size or speed — it’s about detail.
-In our trials, it has performed best as a feature foliage plant in containers where its color variation can be appreciated up close, especially in softer or more curated designs.
+We appreciate ‘Tricolor’ for its refinement more than its vigor.
+It is not about size or speed.
+It is about detail and artistry.
+In our trials, it has consistently performed best as a feature foliage plant in containers where its color variation can be appreciated up close rather than from across a parking lot.

 Tricolor vs. Other Sweet Potato Vines

-Ipomoea ‘Tricolor’ fills a completely different niche than the other three, prioritizing foliage detail over size or speed.
+'Tricolor' fills a completely different niche than our other selections, prioritizing foliage detail over size or speed.
 Its green, cream, and pink variegation creates visual movement that neither Blackie nor the chartreuse varieties can replicate.
 Growth is noticeably slower and more restrained, making it far easier to integrate into mixed containers without constant maintenance.